ryan-p-randall/ryan-p-randall.github.io/_pages/colophon.md

 As of late November, 2023, the <span style="font-family: Cartridge;">heading font is [Cartridge](https://simplebits.shop/collections/fonts/products/cartridge)</span> by [SimpleBits](https://simplebits.shop/) and the <span style="font-family: Atkinson-Hyperlegible;">body text font is [Atkinson Hyperlegible](https://brailleinstitute.org/freefont)</span> by the [Braille Institute](https://brailleinstitute.org/).

-I use [FontAwesome](http://fontawesome.io) for most of the icons, and James Walsh's [Academicons](http://jpswalsh.github.io/academicons/) to supplement Font Awesome with the Open Access lock, Academia-dot-edu, Orcid, and Zotero icons.
+I use [FontAwesome](http://fontawesome.io) for most of the icons, and James Walsh's [Academicons](http://jpswalsh.github.io/academicons/) to supplement Font Awesome with the Open Access lock, Academia-dot-edu, ORCiD, and Zotero icons.

 I've also added (and lightly customized) Maxime Vaillancourt's [Bidirectional links generator](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/main/_plugins/bidirectional_links_generator.rb) to make bidirectional links work in my [Notes/Digital Garden]({% link _notes/index.html %}).
 (The customizations allow the wikilink brackets pattern to work from posts as well as notes and pages.)